kohner/espzleep/README.md

 - https://www.arduino.cc/en/Guide
 - https://www.instructables.com/Setting-Up-the-Arduino-IDE-to-Program-ESP8266

-Clone the repository and open the files in Arduino IDE.
+Clone the repository and open esp.ino in the Arduino IDE.
 Change your SSID and password in the seperade arduino_secrets.h file.
 Maybe you want to adjust the configuration in the source code as well.
 When you are read hit upload.

 ### 4. Fetch the data
 The ESP will start gathering data and send it back via WiFi/HTTP (and serial connection) when you press the button.
 In order to work with the data you must have a server receive it.
 This will be provided in near future.